Easy, Healthy Dinner: Crock-Pot Turkey Chili

 Featured Member Post

 There is nothing better than a pot of chili on a cold day.
-There is also nothing better than something that you can throw in the Crock-Pot, go do your 500 things and come home to a delicious hearty meal.
-I am always looking for meals that I can make in my crockpot, because let's face it, there are only so many hours in the day.
-Between getting your kids to school, work, trying to squeeze in a workout, after-school activities and homework, time flies.
-Therefore, the CP is a parent’s best friend.
+There is also nothing better than something that you can throw in the slow cooker, go do your 500 things, and come home to a delicious hearty meal.
+I am always looking for meals that I can make in my Crock-Pot—because let's face it, there are only so many hours in the day.
+Between getting your kids to school, work, trying to squeeze in a workout, after-school activities, and homework, time flies.
+Therefore, the crock is a parent’s best friend.

 I love this recipe, not only is it full of lean turkey for protein, you can add as many protein-packed beans to it as you wish.
 I added chickpeas this time to give a different texture from the usual suspects.
 I also found the green peppers and onions on the farm, so that was a score because they were delicious.
 Hope you enjoy this healthy Crock-Pot chili as much as we did.

 If you are vegetarian, you can add quinoa to the recipe instead of the turkey.
 This is a great alternative to meat.
 Here is a recipe for a delicious quinoa version .